Arab Fund for Arts and Culture: Major achievements

-In September 2022, AFAC published a needs assessment report on the status of cultural and creative ndustries (CCI) in Yemen, prepared in collaboration with UNESCO.
-The report, which is available online, focused on the current socio-political and economic context of CCI in Hadramout, Aden, Sana’a, and the Yemeni diaspora.
+In September 2022, AFAC published a needs assessment report on the status of cultural and creative industries (CCI) in Yemen, prepared in collaboration with UNESCO.
+The report focused on the current socio-political and economic context of CCI in Hadramout, Aden, Sana’a, and the Yemeni diaspora.
 Additionally, it presented general insight on CCI during the ongoing crises across the Arab region.

 Outlook and future projects

 Through international networking and lending public visibility to their activities and their grantees cultural productions, AFAC aims at building wider audiences and awareness, both in the Arab region and internationally.
 As new projects starting from 2022, AFAC will attempt to form new alliances and enlarging public access to culture by supporting grantees in important and innovative forms of cultural journalism.
 For this, AFAC will cooperate with two non-profit organizations dedicated to supporting independent Arabic-language journalism, – the Counter Academy for Arab Journalism and the Berlin-based independent Arab media organisation Febrayer Network.

 In a 2022 interview with the Lebanese newspaper L'Orient-LeJour, looking back on the first 15 years of AFAC's activities, executive director Rima Mismar described Beirut and the wider region as a place where "crisis is not the exception, but the norm".
 Being directly confronted with the ongoing crises in the city and Lebanon at large, she maintained that the management of AFAC nevertheless is pursuing their strategic objectives to serve the whole Arab region.